Home

 You can listen to this fascinating podcast by Clicking Here

-Political Psychology On YouTube:
+Political Psych On YouTube:

 Presentation by Jerrold Post for The Center for Public Leadership at Harvard University.
-Jerrold Post, MD is a Professor of Psychiatry, Political Psychology and International Affairs at George Washington University, where he also directs the Political Psychology Program.
+Jerrold Post, MD is a Professor of Psychiatry, Political-Psychology and International Affairs at George Washington University, where he also directs the Political-Psychology Program.

 Jerrold Post served 21 year with the Central Intelligence Agency where he founded and directed the Center for the Analysis of Personality and Political Behavior.
 It is from this extensive experience that he delivers this presentation entitled "Understanding The Mind of A Terrorist: When Hatred is Bred in The Bone.

-Recommended Political Psychology Reading
+Recommended Reading

-Introduction to Political Psychology by Martha L. Cottam, Beth Dietz-Uhler, Elena Mastors & Thomas Preston
+Introduction to Political-Psychology by Martha L. Cottam, Beth Dietz-Uhler, Elena Mastors & Thomas Preston

 Book Description

-The first comprehensive textbook on political psychology, this user-friendly volume explores the psychological origins of political behavior.
+The first comprehensive textbook on political-psychology, this user-friendly volume explores the psychological origins of political behavior.
 Using psychological concepts to explain types of political behavior, the authors introduce a broad range of theories and cases of political activity to illustrate the behavior.

 The book examines many patterns of political behaviors including leadership, group behavior, voting, race, ethnicity, nationalism, political extremism, terrorism, war, and genocide.
 Text boxes highlight current and historical events to help students see the connection between the world around them and the concepts they are learning.
 Examples highlight a variety of research methodologies used in the discipline such as experimentation and content analysis.

 The "Political Being" is used throughout to remind the reader of the psychological theories and concepts to be explored in each chapter.
-Introduction to Political Psychology explores some of the most horrific things people do to one another for political purposes, as well as how to prevent and resolve conflict, and how to recover from it.
-The goal is to help the reader understand the enormous complexity of human behavior and the significant role political psychology can play in improving the human condition.
+Introduction to Political-Psychology explores some of the most horrific things people do to one another for political purposes, as well as how to prevent and resolve conflict, and how to recover from it.
+The goal is to help the reader understand the enormous complexity of human behavior and the significant role political-psychology can play in improving the human condition.

 See following link for more details: